Persistent Cost of Lipschitz Maps: Algebraic Persistence

-This, a persistence module is more than just a one-parameter family of vector spaces; as a representation of a poset, it carries \enquote{inner persistence} or \enquote{transition} maps for each pair $s<t \in \RR$, which satisfy
+where $\mathrm{Vect}_\mathbb{F}$ denotes the category of vector spaces over a field $\mathbb{F}$ with linear transformations as homomorphisms.
+Thus, a persistence module is more than just a one-parameter family of vector spaces; as a representation of a poset, it carries \enquote{inner persistence} or \enquote{transition} maps $\varphi_{s<t}: V_s \xrightarrow{~~} V_t$, for each pair $s<t \in \RR$, which satisfy:

 the last equation being read as $\varphi_{s_2<s_3} \circ \varphi_{s_1<s_2} = \varphi_{s_1<s_3}$.